joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 Although we might naturally want to put this information into the recipe table, it is advantageous to use a third table to store this information.

-This table needs to contain a mapping from recipies to ingredients.
+This table needs to contain a mapping from recipes to ingredients.
 Although it might seem cumbersome, a straightfowrd way to do this is to have a table with all the (recipie, ingredient) pairs.